SublimeText/LaTeXTools/README.markdown

 *Latest revision:* v3.6.1 (2016-01-01).

 *Headline features*: More standard Default / User settings files.
+In practice this means that *less* user intervention is needed when the plugin is installed, or when new features are added.
+If you do not have a settings file in your `User` directory, select the `Settings - User` entry in the `Preferences | Package Settings| LaTeXTools` submenu, and a default one will be created for you to adapt as needed.
+(If you do have a settings file, the same menu entry will open it in a new tab.)
+See the [Settings section](settings) for details.

 **NEW!** Beginning December 2015, **Ian Bacher** has joined as maintainer / developer of the LaTeXTools plugin.
 Ian has contributed lots of incredible code, and I am delighted to have him on board. --- *Marciano*.

-**NOTE**: LaTeXTools settings now follow Sublime Text conventions.
-In practice this means that *less* user intervention is needed when the plugin is installed, or when new features are added.

-* LaTeXTools uses a single settings file, called `LaTeXTools.sublime-settings`.
-* A default version of this file exists in the plugin's directory. *Do not touch it!!!*
-* Default settings are designed so most things will work out of the box for most people.
-However, you may need to check paths to TeX and PDF viewer binaries.
-* LaTeXTools provides an easy way to create a copy of the settings file in your `User` directory.
-Open the `Preferences | Package Settings | LaTeXTools` menu and select the `Settings - User` option:
-  - If you **do not** currently have a `LaTeXTools.sublime-settings` settings file in your `User` directory (e.g., if you are installing LaTeXTools for the first time), you will be given the option to create one.
-The newly created settings file will be an exact copy of the default one, and will open in a tab for you to customize.
-  - If instead you **do** have am existing `LaTeXTools.sublime-settings` file in your `User` directory, it will be opened in a tab for you to customize.
-  - The `Settings - Default` menu option will open the default settings file **in read-only mode*.
-This may be useful if your existing settings file only contains a few options and you want to see what other options may be available without consulting this README file.
-* There is an alternative way to generate a user settings file.
-From the `Preferences | Package Settings | LaTeXTools` menu, or from the Command Palette, choose `Reset user settings to default`.
-This will also create a copy of the default settings file, potentially *clobbering your personalizations*.
-This may be useful if you want to start customizing LaTeXTools from scratch.
-(This is no longer that relevant in 2016, but just for the record, if you have a pre-2014, old-style settings file, this option *will* import it).

 Introduction
 ------------